 This is a college equivalent course.
 Content and pace will be similar to that of first year biology major.
 Students are required to complete independent readings, research, and presentations in printed, technological, and oral forms.
 Topics will include molecular and cell biology, heredity and evolution, classification and physiology of the five kingdoms, and ecology.
 Laboratory work will reinforce good lab techniques and safety.
 Students will be expected to design and execute a good experimental design, collect usable data, and write reasoned lab reports explaining how data supports or rejects hypotheses made by the student.
+Students may have the option to take the College Board AP exam at the end of this course.
 DE316/317- BIO 201/202 - 4 college credits each available through Franklin University (8 total)